The antidote to loneliness isn’t always connection ~

 We all want to be loved and comforted.
 And that’s okay.

 Let your people support you.
-Let community hold you.
+Let your community hold you.
+I’m not asking you to be a loner for life.

 Next